fullstackreact/google-maps-react/README.md

   apiKey: (YOUR_GOOGLE_API_KEY_GOES_HERE)
 })(MapContainer)
 ```
+Note: Marker and InfoWindow components are disscussed below: (Provide link?)

 ![](http://d.pr/i/C7qr.png)

+(WHAT DO I DO WITH THIS PART?)
 ## Map

 The `<Map />` component _requires_ a `google` prop be included to work.
 Without the `google` prop, it will explode.